Qaboos bin Said: Personal life

 Qaboos was a Muslim of the Ibadi denomination, which has traditionally ruled Oman.
 Although Oman is predominantly Muslim, the Sultan granted freedom of religion in the country and financed the construction of four Catholic and Protestant churches in the country as well as several Hindu temples.

 The Sultan was an avid fan and promoter of classical music.
 His 120-member orchestra consists entirely of young Omanis who, since 1986, audition as children and grow up as members of the symphonic ensemble.
 They play locally and traveled abroad with the Sultan.
 Argentine composer Lalo Schifrin was commissioned to compose a work entitled Symphonic Impressions of Oman.
 Qaboos was particularly enthusiastic about the pipe organ.
 The Royal Opera House Muscat features the second largest mobile pipe organ in the world, which has three specially made organ stops, named the "Royal Solo" in his honour.
 He was also a patron of local folk musician Salim Rashid Suri, whom he made a cultural consultant.

-On 22 March 1976, Qaboos married his first cousin Kamila (née Sayyida) Nawwal bint Tariq Al Said (born 1951), the daughter of his uncle Sayyid Tariq bin Taimur Al Said and Sayyida Shawana bint Nasir Al Busaidi.
-Nawwal is a half-sister of Qaboos' successor, Haitham bin Tariq.
-The marriage ended in divorce in 1979.
-The marriage produced no children.
+On 22 March 1976, Qaboos married his first cousin Sayyida Nawwal bint Tariq Al Said (born 1951), the daughter of his uncle Sayyid Tariq bin Taimur and Sayyida Shawana bint Nasir Al Busaidiyah.
+Nawwal was renamed Kamila at the time of her marriage and is the half-sister of Qaboos's successor, Haitham bin Tariq.
+The marriage ended in divorce in 1979 and produced no children.

 In September 1995, Qaboos was involved in a car accident in Salalah just outside his palace, which killed one of his most prominent and influential ministers, the deputy prime minister for finance and economy, Qais Bin Abdul Munim Al Zawawi.

 Qaboos owned several yachts administered by the Oman Royal Yacht Squadron, including Al Said and Fulk Al Salamah, two of the world's largest yachts.

 Qaboos was widely believed by Omanis and Gulf Arabs to be homosexual.
-This belief was supported by Tony Molesworth, Oman's former second-most-senior intelligence officer.
-Qaboos' obituary in The Times described rumours throughout his life of "liaisons with elegant young European men".
+Qaboos's obituary in The Times described rumours throughout his life of "liaisons with elegant young European men".